-Frontage Types Downtown Hyannis Zoning
+Frontage Types Downtown Hyannis Zoning (See Appendix D)

-7 See Table 11 in the Downtown Hyannis Zoning
+$^{^{7}}$ See Table 11 in the Downtown Hyannis Zoning or Appendix D

-8 See Table 11 in the Downtown Hyannis Zoning
+8 See Table 11 in the Downtown Hyannis Zoning or Appendix D

-- E. Façade Amenities and Lighting - a.
+E. Façade Amenities and Lighting

+- a.
 Exterior up and down lighting is preferred. - b.
 Internally lit signage is prohibited. - c.
 Historic-style acorn, onion light, or lantern style light fixtures are encouraged.
-Lighting styles that complement the existing fixtures on Main Street are also acceptable (Figure 19).
+Lighting styles that complement the existing fixtures on Main Street are also acceptable (Figure 12).

-Figure 19: Examples of desirable light fixture
+Figure 12: Examples of desirable light fixture

-- F. Renovation and Repair - a.
+F. Renovation and Repair

+- a.
 Repair and renovate is a preferred option over rebuild. - b.
 Facade Treatment - i.
 Maintain and restore original siding on historically significant structures when possible.
 If siding must be replaced, the original design should be replicated with authentic materials.
 The use of modern material substitutes may be permissible pending HHDC review. - ii.
 Masonry that has not been painted in the past should not be painted without review by the HHDC. - iii.
 Stucco-coating a historic building is typically not an appropriate treatment if it has not been previously stuccoed.
+Applicant should consider restoration of the elevation to the original treatment.

-- iv.
+- v.
 Colors historically appropriate for the age and style of the structure are recommended.
 Generally, historic color schemes often utilized only two or three colors.
 The palettes of historic colors and color guides for common architectural styles published by the group Historic New England are another helpful reference for appropriate use of color in the District. - v.
-Avoid painting surfaces that have never been painted, including stone lintels, sills and masonry. - c.
-Fenestration - i.
-Avoid blocking, reducing, or changing any original and appropriate pattern of windows when renovating older buildings. - ii.
-Storm windows may be used to improve the energy efficiency of older windows. - iii.
-Preserve original window features as much as possible.
+Avoid painting surfaces that have never been painted, including stone lintels, sills and masonry.
+These architectural exterior changes shall be reviewed and approved first by the Commission, if within the District.